 I would wager that, even if the forms didn’t spell it out, most people would just assume patients have no rights to removed tissue.
 The body belongs to medicine and science.
 And of course, in most cases today, people are just as happy to have physicians keep what they take off or out.
 Rarely do people feel ambivalent or outright cheated.
 In some cases, they understand that they might be helping medical progress.
 People’s parts helping other people.
 Nobody does a 5K run for the cause, but it is a powerful way we all quietly tithe towards medical progress.

 And medical science has progressed.
 While I still wish the Royal College would bury Byrne’s skeleton, I happily acknowledge that, overall, the science that has been conducted on human flesh has contributed to what the physicians and anatomists of Hunter’s time could only dream: preventing diseases such as measles, curing diseases such as testicular cancer, replacing worn-out joints such as Bentley’s.

 Standing on the shoulders of giants, so to speak, is how we have ended up with such moving stories as of the bride Jeni Stepien in Pennsylvania, who in August was escorted down the aisle by Arthur Thomas, a man alive thanks to the bride’s late father’s heart.

 ‘I felt wonderful about bringing her dad’s heart to Pittsburgh,’ Thomas told The New York Times.
 He added that, had he had to, ‘I would’ve walked.’

-His legs, I guess, are still pretty good.Make a donation
+His legs, I guess, are still pretty good.Support Aeon: make a one-off donation